VarunFate/AWS-RESOURCES-WITH-TERRAFORM-JENKINS-CI-CD-HOSTING-A-STATIC-SITE-IN-S3/README.md

 By following this guide, you will learn how to use Terraform and Jenkins to automate your AWS infrastructure provisioning, manage your state files, and integrate these tools to build a robust and efficient CI/CD pipeline.
 This will help you harness the power of Infrastructure as Code to streamline your cloud operations and boost productivity.

----

-Feel free to use and modify this `README.md` to fit your exact requirements or specific implementations!